What are you researching?

 Citicoline

-Naturally occurring brain compound that provides both choline and cytidine.
-Supports cell membrane synthesis and neurotransmitter production.
-Better studied for stroke recovery and cognitive function than most nootropics.
+Naturally occurring brain compound that uniquely provides both choline and cytidine, supporting cell membrane synthesis and neurotransmitter production.
+One of the better-studied nootropics with solid clinical evidence for cognitive function and stroke recovery.

 Cognition